Synaxaire Arabe-Jacobite

-Jacobite Arab Synaxarium or Synaxaire Arabe-Jacobite is a volume containing biographies of several saints and it utilized by the Syriac Orthodox Church.
-It was initially published into French in 1904 in the Patrologia Orientalis by René Basset.
-This is not to be confused with the Coptic Synaxarium, as some of the hagiographies noted appear identical and they both utilize the Egyptian Calendar.
-Variations have been found with additional Nubian Church material in them, albeit in fragmentary form.
+Jacobite Arab Synaxarium or Synaxaire Arabe-Jacobite is a volume containing biographies of several saints.
+It is used by the Syriac Orthodox Church.
+It was initially published in French in 1904, in the Patrologia Orientalis by René Basset.
+It is not to be confused with the Coptic Synaxarium, although some of the hagiographies appear to be identical and they both use the Egyptian Calendar.
+Variations have been found, with additional Nubian Church material in them, albeit in fragmentary form.
 Some of these saints include: